 Are in the bread that I do eat.

-For when I sit at every meal,
+For when I sit at every meal and say a grace,

-That I am eating rain and sun,
+I always feel that I am eating rain and sun,

 And fields where scarlet poppies run.